Elevation: 6,507 ft

 This peak is not in the book.
 Published November 2018

-Dry Buck Mountain is located northeast of Banks, Idaho, high above the confluence of the North and South Forks of the Payette River.
+Dry Buck Mountain is located north northwest of Banks, Idaho, high above the confluence of the North and South Forks of the Payette River.
 The summit was capped by a fire lookout from 1933 until the early 1970s.
 The lookout’s foundation still sits on the summit.
 The views to the east and north demonstrate why the peak was used as a lookout site.
 Peaks 6340 and 6323 are located nearby and worth visiting when you are in the Dry Buck Summit area.

 USGS Topo: High Valley